 From the parking lot, follow the orange and blue blazes north.
 The first 0.4 miles is a warm-up section on forest road - you'll pass by a mysterious, heavily fenced building just north of the parking lot which is a relic of the sites' past use.

 At 0.4 miles, turn left onto a former roadbed turning into a singletrack to begin climbing.
 After a half mile, the singletrack gives way to forest road again.
+This first climb section features the best descent on the trail going down some flowy doubletrack, great place to session and get some laps on.
 At a road junction around 1.2 miles, turn right.
 Shortly thereafter, the orange trail splits off to the left as a singletrack.

 The singletrack continues for about three miles, winding gently up and down through the forest.
 The trail generally parallels a forest road and there are several bail options if it becomes too much.
 At four miles, the trail will join the road just before a three-way road intersection.
 Continue straight onto the forest road which begins descending.
 The forest road then becomes a singletrack and you have another fun 200 ft descent.